rendall/one-page-dungeon-navigator/static/dungeons/maze_of_the_demon_emperor.md

 # Maze of the Demon Emperor

 _After being destroyed by a horrible flood a long time ago the maze of the Demon Emperor remained abandoned.
-Lately a terryfying venomous spider has made its lair here.
+Lately a terrifying venomous spider has made its lair here.
 Rumors say that Raia, a legendary coin, is still hidden here._

 1. A rear entrance into the maze.
 2. An intricate puzzle, ages a person when solved.